 Revenues from contracted services are composed of construction revenues (including renewal and replacements) and management fees for operating and maintaining the water and/or wastewater systems at various military bases.
-For the three months ended March 31, 2020, revenues from contracted services increased \$304,000 to \$26.7 million as compared to \$26.4 million for the same period in 2019 due to increases in construction activity and management fees due to the successful resolution of various economic price adjustments.
+For the three months ended June 30, 2020, revenues from contracted services decreased \$2.6 million to \$26.5 million as compared to \$29.1 million for the same period in 2019 due primarily to a decrease in construction activity, partially offset by increases in management fees due to the successful resolution of various economic price adjustments.

 ASUS subsidiaries continue to enter into U.S. government-awarded contract modifications and agreements with third-party prime contractors for new construction projects at the Military Utility Privatization Subsidiaries.
+During the six months ended June 30, 2020, ASUS has been awarded approximately \$6 million in new construction projects, some of which have been or are expected to be completed during 2020, and the remainder in 2021.

 Earnings and cash flows from modifications to the original 50-year contracts with the U.S. government and agreements with third-party prime contractors for additional construction projects may or may not continue in future periods.